madiele/vod2pod-rss/README.md

 You can set the following environment variables:

-- `TRANSCODE`: Set to "false" to disable transcoding, usefull if you only need the feeds (default: "true")
+- `TRANSCODE`: Set to "false" to disable transcoding, usefull if you only need the feeds (default: "false")
 - `BITRATE`: Set the bitrate of the trascoded stream to your client (default: "192")
 - `SUBFOLDER`: Set the the root path of the app, useful for reverse proxies (default: "/")
 - `VALID_URL_DOMAINS`: (optional) Set a comma separated list of domains urls that are allowed to be converted into RSS  (defaults to yotube and twitch urls)